-Looked at broadly, Era is a piece that’s pretty firmly grounded; it begins & ends in the deep register of the lower strings, & pedal points occur throughout.
+Looked at broadly, Era is a piece that’s pretty firmly grounded; it begins and ends in the deep register of the lower strings, and pedal points occur throughout.
 These basslines are catalytic, their most obvious product being fanfaric material, heard right at the start following a gruff arpeggio pile-up.
-But melody is a significant consequence too, & it’s impossible to ignore the fact that, despite the continual waves of dramatic shift, the work is above all driven by lyricism (indeed, there are times when the density of individual melodic lines brings Scriabin to mind).
-Lindberg’s intense outworking of his material—involving a rapid sense of development & multitudinous episodic lurches—makes it clear why the piece needs to be so grounded, preventing it from otherwise becoming a confused mélange. i suspect some will hear it as that anyway, & others may be put off by the way it seemingly explores so rigorously an intricate underlying melodrama (it’s not always much more than a hair’s breadth from the demeanour of a film score).
-But i think it succeeds—triumphs, in fact—by the manner in which it shows deference to these influences; Era is as majestic, abruptly troubling & soaringly beautiful as it is precisely because it taps into a host of potent sources & allows them to become fuel for a gruellingly dramatic but unequivocally abstract orchestral allusion.
-To compose music that sounds so fresh & yet so utterly familiar is no mean feat.
+But melody is a significant consequence too, and it’s impossible to ignore the fact that, despite the continual waves of dramatic shift, the work is above all driven by lyricism (indeed, there are times when the density of individual melodic lines brings Scriabin to mind).
+Lindberg’s intense outworking of his material—involving a rapid sense of development and multitudinous episodic lurches—makes it clear why the piece needs to be so grounded, preventing it from otherwise becoming a confused mélange. i suspect some will hear it as that anyway, and others may be put off by the way it seemingly explores so rigorously an intricate underlying melodrama (it’s not always much more than a hair’s breadth from the demeanour of a film score).
+But i think it succeeds—triumphs, in fact—by the manner in which it shows deference to these influences; Era is as majestic, abruptly troubling and soaringly beautiful as it is precisely because it taps into a host of potent sources and allows them to become fuel for a gruellingly dramatic but unequivocally abstract orchestral allusion.
+To compose music that sounds so fresh and yet so utterly familiar is no mean feat.

 The audio has been removed as a commercial recording is now available.